soulxmn/Productivity-App/README.md

 7.20.3
 ```

-We also have to set up our NodeJS server and install expressJs to our project.
+Set up the NodeJS server and install expressJS to the project:

 ```
 $ cd server